 To configure font lists, proceed as follows:

-- ► In the project manager, open the nodeScreens. - ▶ Open Activate the context menu of the Font lists entry with the right mouse button.
+- In the project manager, open the node Screens. - Open Activate the context menu of the Font lists entry with the right mouse button.

-- ▶ Select the New font menuentry. - ► Select New font in the detail view of the project manager,
+- ▶ Select the New font menu entry. - In the detail view of Project Manager select New font....